Murpup569/cml-breakout-ansible/README.md

 >sudo docker run -d -p 2222:22 -p 8080:8080 --name ssh-telnet ssh-telnet-container

 ## Recomendations
-You may want to change the passwords for the user accounts.
+- You may want to change the passwords for the user accounts.
-If you have more than 20 nodes you will need to increase the amount of user account in createusers.sh I have also created an Ansible inventory file that you may use hosts.yaml If you have an issue that all the devices are stuck in configuration mode run the script end.sh
+- If you have more than 20 nodes you will need to increase the amount of user account in createusers.sh
+- If you have an issue that all the devices are stuck in configuration mode run the script end.sh

+## Extra
+I have also created an Ansible inventory file that you may use hosts.yaml